 Everything you do regarding your hair, clothes, and makeup should be done with the intention of not distracting the viewer from concentrating on your performance.

-Use a reader for your self tape audition
+11: Use a reader for your self-tape audition

 There has been a trend to not include a slate at the start of your taped audition.
 But you should always check the instructions you’ve received from the casting director.
 If a slate is required deliver it straight into the camera lens and you can add it to the end of your audition tape.

 If you want to save yourself a little time and effort you can pre-record the slate and use it over.
-However, you have to make sure the slate is current.
+However, you must make sure the slate is current.
 If your weight has changed or if you’ve grown facial hair etc. you’ll need to redo your slate.
-Certainly, a three year old slate is much too old, keep it up to date.
+Certainly, a three-year-old slate is much too old, keep it up to date.